 - Closed eyes and unaware of the surroundings

-Greater concerns should be raised when a combination of the above mentioned signs are observed.
-Also see the causes of a lethargic Bearded dragon for more information.
+Greater concerns should be raised when a combination of the above-mentioned signs is observed.
+Also, see the causes of a lethargic Bearded dragon for more information.

 Healthy Bearded dragons are able to use their legs to lift their bodies off the ground.
 Their heads are also easily lifted into the air.
 A lethargic Bearded dragon is too weak to support its head and body.

 It is very often a sign of weakness when a Bearded dragon is not moving around much and/or is staying in the same place for long periods.
 When given a gentle push, most Bearded dragons should respond by moving away.
-Refusing too, or being unable too, should cause great concern.
+Refusing to, or being unable to, should cause great concern.

 It is natural for Bearded dragons to sleep at night and in colder temperatures.
 Sleepiness is also less of a concern after a meal or activity.
 It is abnormal when a Bearded dragon is asleep most of the time.